 The fifth-generation Russian fighter, the T-50 (PAK FA), is to be commissioned by the Air Force in the 2016 year.
 Currently 3 prototype aircraft are being tested.

-We add that, compared with previous-generation fighter aircraft, a promising front-line aviation complex (PAK FA) has a number of unique features, combining the functions of a strike aircraft and a fighter.
-The 50 T is equipped with a fundamentally new avionics complex, integrating the “electronic pilot” function, and a promising radar with a phased antenna array.
-This greatly reduces the load on the pilot and allows you to concentrate on the implementation of tactical tasks.
-The on-board equipment of the new aircraft allows real-time data exchange both with ground control systems and within the aviation group.
-The use of composite materials and innovative technologies, the aerodynamic layout of the aircraft, measures to reduce engine visibility provide an unprecedentedly low level of radar, optical and infrared visibility.
-This makes it possible to significantly increase combat effectiveness in work, both for airborne and ground targets, at any time of the day, in simple and complex meteorological conditions.
+We add that in comparison with fighters of previous generations, a promising aviation The Frontline Aviation Complex (PAK FA) has a number of unique features, combining the functions of an attack aircraft and a fighter.
+The T 50 is equipped with a fundamentally new avionics complex integrating the function of an “electronic pilot”, and a promising radar station with a phased antenna array.
+This greatly reduces the burden on the pilot and allows you to concentrate on performing tactical tasks.
+The on-board equipment of the new aircraft allows real-time data exchange both with ground-based control systems and within the aviation group.
+The use of composite materials and innovative technologies, the aerodynamic layout of the aircraft, measures to reduce the visibility of the engine provide an unprecedented low level of radar, optical and infrared visibility.
+This allows you to significantly increase combat effectiveness in work, both for air and ground targets, at any time of the day, in simple and difficult weather conditions.

 It is assumed that the PAK FA will be able to reach speeds of up to 2,6 thousand km per hour and fly over a distance of 5,5 thousand kilometers.
 The fighter will be armed with a 30-millimeter cannon, and will also receive ten suspension points in the internal bomb bay.
 29 January 2010, the fifth generation combat aircraft made the first flight.